MetOffice/stc/doc/stc.md

     -um_version x.y                   Filter by UM version x.y
     -var   VAR_NAME[,VAR_NAME2,...]
 Filter by variable name
 ```

-   The above options are available for all subcommands to filter the input
-   data at the begin of the operation requested by the command.
+The above options are available for all subcommands to filter the input data at the begin of the operation requested by the command.

- ## OTHER OPTIONS
+### other options
 ```
    stc [...]
     -nc_format NETCDF3_CLASSIC|NETCDF3_64BIT|NETCDF4_CLASSIC|NETCDF4(default)
     -nc_zlib   Turn on gzip compression while saving NetCDF --version  Print version information (based on svn info, st and diff)
 ```

+See also